droidecahedron/i2c_ble_peripheral/README.md

 like turning off device clocks and peripherals.
 The device drivers may also save and restore states in these hook functions.

-PM_DEVICE_RUNTIME
-	bool "Runtime Device Power Management"
-	select EVENTS
-	help
-	  Enable Runtime Power Management to save power.
+CONFIG_PM_DEVICE_RUNTIME: Enable Runtime Power Management to save power.
 With device runtime PM enabled, devices can be suspended or resumed based on the device usage even while the CPU or system is running.
 ```

 ### System power management